 - Physician assistant studies

-The College’s Gainesville campus is comprised of 26 clinical and basic science departments staffed by nearly 1,000 faculty members.
-The Jacksonville campus, located 75 miles to the northeast, is home to more than 350 physicians and scientists delivering medical care in an urban setting, performing research and educating medical students and residents.
+The college’s Gainesville campus is comprised of 28 clinical and foundational science departments and the UF School of Physician Assistant Studies and is staffed by more than 1,400 faculty members.
+The Jacksonville campus, located 75 miles to the northeast, is home to more than 450 physicians and scientists delivering medical care in an urban setting, performing research and educating medical students and residents.